Cha Du-ri: Eintracht Frankfurt

 Despite Arminia Bielefield's interest to keep him on for a second term, Cha opted to join Eintracht Frankfurt instead on a two-year loan deal.

-Cha made his Eintracht Frankurt debut in the opening game of the season, in a 3–1 loss against Bayern Munich.
+Cha made his Eintracht Frankfurt debut in the opening game of the season, in a 3–1 loss against Bayern Munich.
 Since making his debut for Eintracht Frankfurt, Cha began to play as a striker and remained in the first team despite struggling to score.
 On 22 February 2004, he scored his first Eintracht Frankfurt goal, in a 2–1 win over Hertha BSC.
 After finishing the season, which saw the club relegated to 2.
 Bundesliga, Cha made 33 appearances and scored once in all competitions.
 Following this, he joined the club on a permanent basis in the summer, signing a two–year contract, keeping him until 2006.

 After missing a game at the start of the season due to international commitments, Cha's first game after signing for Eintracht Frankfurt on a permanent basis came on 15 August 2004, coming on as a substitute in the second half, in a 2–1 win over Karlsruher SC.
 Cha scored his first goal on 22 September 2004, in a 4–2 win over Greuther Fürth in the second round of the DFB-Pokal.
 By the end of 2004, Cha scored two more goals against LR Ahlen on 26 October 2004 and against Wacker Burghausen on 10 December 2004.
 Cha later scored six more goals later in the season against Rot-Weiß Oberhausen, SpVgg Unterhaching, Erzgebirge Aue, Eintracht Trier (twice) and Rot-Weiß Erfurt.
 After helping the club achieve promotion back into the top flight, Cha went on to finish the 2004–05 season, making 32 appearances and scoring nine times in all competitions.

 In the 2005–06 season, Cha continued to be in the first team and scored his first goal of the season, right after he came on as a late substitute for Christoph Preuß, in a 1–1 draw against Hamburg on 17 September 2005.
 After suffering an injury that kept him out for weeks, Cha returned to the first team on 22 October 2005, in a 6–3 win over 1.
 FC Köln Cha then played in a right–back position on 9 December 2005 for the first time, in a 1–0 win over Borussia Dortmund and scored against them again in their second meeting of the season, in a 1–1 draw on 6 May 2006.
 Though he lost his first team place during the season, Cha managed to regain it when he began to play in the right–back position for the rest of the season and was an unused substitute in the final of DFB-Pokal, in a 1–0 loss against Bayern Munich.
 Despite this, Cha made 30 appearances and scored three times in all competitions.